-Her short film Too Much Love is being used in partnership with AIDS Healthcare Foundation as a PSA about HIV awareness.
-Her other short film Trayvia was named to honor Trayvon Martin and it has been called “a visceral response to police brutality”.
+Her short film Too Much Love is being used in partnership with AIDS Healthcare Foundation as a PSA about HIV.
+Another short film Trayvia, was named to honor Trayvon Martin and has been called “a visceral response to police brutality”.